 - Crush injuries.

-Catastrophic Injuries include a wide variety of illnesses as well, some of which are:
+Catastrophic Injuries include a wide variety of illnesses and mental health trauma; including:

 - Memory loss,